kineticdata/kinetic-sdk-rb/README.md

 * [parallel](https://github.com/grosser/parallel) used in some of the samples for importing data in parallel threads.
 * [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar) used by parallel gem to indicate progress.
 * [slugify](https://github.com/Slicertje/Slugify) for converting names to slugs.
+* [kontena-websocket-client](https://github.com/kontena/kontena-websocket-client) used by Discussions SDK.
+* [websocket-driver](https://github.com/faye/websocket-driver-ruby) used by Discussions SDK with C Ruby.
+* [websocket-driver-java](https://github.com/faye/websocket-driver-ruby) used by Discussions SDK with JRuby.
+* [websocket-extensions](https://github.com/faye/websocket-extensions-ruby) used by Discussions SDK.

 ## Usage